-Sarah’s deep knowledge of the ever-evolving media landscape and her strategic instincts are invaluable to our clients and business partners, whether they are trying to garner public attention or, conversely, trying to stay out of the headlines.
-A veteran crisis communicator, she helps organizations prepare for or respond to incidents and issues that could damage their hard-earned reputation and brand.
+Sarah’s deep knowledge of the evolving media landscape and her strategic instincts are invaluable to our clients and business partners, whether they are trying to garner public attention or, conversely, trying to stay out of the headlines.
+A veteran crisis communicator, she helps organizations prepare for or respond to issues that could damage their hard-earned reputation and brand.

-Sarah graduated with a degree in English and Political Science from Drake University.
-She lives in Bucks County, Pennsylvania, and in her free time, she enjoys all the things she gets paid to do: reading, writing, taking photographs, learning, talking and listening.
-She spends a couple hours each week trying to survive classes at Orangetheory Fitness.
-She also enjoys travel, red wine and good chocolate but has yet to figure out a way to get someone to pay her for that.
+A resident of Bucks County, Pa., Sarah graduated with a degree in English and Political Science from Drake University.
+In her free time, she enjoys many of the things she gets paid to do: reading, writing, taking photographs, learning, talking and listening.
+Whether kayaking on a lake or hiking a mountain trail, she loves to be outside.
+She also spends a couple hours each week trying to survive classes at Orangetheory Fitness.
+Sarah enjoys travel, red wine and good chocolate but has yet to figure out a way to get someone to pay her for that.

 If your organization has been struggling with the best way to create and deliver the right messages to your target audiences, give Sarah Larson a call.
 She has been telling other people’s stories all her life.
 Once you meet her, you’ll want her to tell yours.

 Sarah has been honored for her writing prowess and communications expertise many times over, in both journalism and public relations.
-Her work at Furia Rubel has been honored by the Public Relations Society of America with a first-place win in 2016 for Brand and Reputation Management for Bucks County’s leading independent mutual bank, and, in 2015, for a community relations campaign on behalf of Tinicum Township and its legal agreement with the Philadelphia International Airport.
+Her work at Furia Rubel has been honored by the Public Relations Society of America several times: